 Tongariro Crossing, Tongariro National Park | 19.4km (12miles) one way

 Tongariro is New Zealand’s first National Park and boasts dual World Heritage status, as well as being home to three active volcanoes!
 This stunning hike traverses a strange natural landscape made up of volcanic tundra, turquoise coloured lakes and flat plateau that stretches out below you.
 It’s a good climb to the top where you’ll be rewarded with spectacular views on a clear day.

-The best time to hike the Tongariro Crossing is from October to the end of April, with the summer months the most popular.
+The best time to hike in New Zealand, particularly the Tongariro Crossing, is from October to the end of April, with the summer months the most popular.
 Things start to quieten down in March and April, so that’s our favourite time of year to hike the Crossing.
 The track is closed during poor weather conditions, so always check before you depart.

 You can hike the Tongariro Crossing with us on our Sweet North tour, where we’ll make an early start to get the most from our day’s hike.
 We’ll take care of everything, from transport and checking the weather, to snacks and camaraderie, all you need to do is lace up your boots and enjoy the views!